aryanmangal769/Hardware_projects/README.md

 # 3rd-SEM-HARDWARE-PROJECTS
-This repository has AE,DD,EIM hardware project reports and video
+This repository has 3rd sem AE,DD,EIM hardware project reports and video.